 The two unique vacation rentals, named Niki’s Bungalow and Clyde’s Cottage, are more like comfy mountain homes, furnished and tucked back away from the main road.

 Famed nature photographer Clyde Butcher and his wife once lived in the Big Cypress home but started to rent out the dwellings in November 2009.
 Guests wanting a change of pace from certain car-clogged parts of Miami can escape to nature.
 The traffic for the vacation rentals peaks between the months of January to March.

 Butcher, often called the Ansel Adams of the Everglades, hosts an annual Labor Day weekend event with a swamp walk that attracts crowds of vacationers looking for a getaway in Florida’s landscape.

 The Big Cypress Gallery and Butcher’s homes are only an 18-mile drive from the Shark Valley bike trail and the Miccosukee Reservation.

 Houseboat rentals may be one of the best-kept secrets of the Florida Keys.
 Enjoy a romantic evening on the upper deck.
 Watch the sunrise from your bed.
 Enjoy Key Largo’s great restaurants, diving, fishing and charter services, and the John Pennekamp Coral Reef State Park.

 Cruising the coast or Intracoastal Waterway?
 Sailing from the Florida Keys, the Bahamas or Caribbean Islands for the winter?
 You can rent a houseboat and raft your own boat alongside.
 Each boat has a full kitchen, washer/dryer, cable TV and grill on full patio.

-During the summer rainy season, no-see-ums and mosquitoes can be troublesome at some of these locations.
+During the summer rainy season, no-see-ums and mosquitoes can be troublesome at some of these unique vacation rentals.
 Bring plenty of repellant and sun block.